-Although earlier literature treats Countries A and B as unitary actors Lacy & Niou (2004), we depart from these dyadic assumptions by modeling whether social capital influences the extent to which the leader of the Country B can defy the sanctions.
-We posit that social capital influences how the populace might react, which affects the leader of Country B’s decision via two mechanisms.
-Our approach is customary.
+Although earlier literature treats countries A and B as unitary actors (Lacy & Niou, 2004), this study departs from these dyadic assumptions by modeling whether social capital influences the extent to which the leader of the country B can defy the sanctions.
+In this study we posit that social capital influences how the populace might react, which affects the leader of country B’s decision via two mechanisms; and this study in we use the customary approach.
 Numerous studies analyze the role of within-state actors or domestic institutions in determining sanctions or threats.
-However, most studies focus on domestic political institutions within the sanction-imposing country Cox & Drury (2006), among interest groups (Kaempfer & Lowenberg, 1992), and with voters McGillivray & Stam (2004) and few studies examine sanctioned countries’ internal and social characteristics.
-Several studies document how rally-round-the-flag effects lead to failed sanctions in targeted states [Allen (2005), Allen (2008)), but few systematize the conditions under which these effects work successfully.
+However, most studies focus on domestic political institutions within the sanction-imposing country (Cox & Drury, 2006), among interest groups (Kaempfer & Lowenberg, 1992), and with voters (McGillivray & Stam, 2004) and few studies examine the internal and social characteristics of the sanctioned countries.
+Several studies document how rally-round-the-flag effects lead to failed sanctions in the targeted states (Allen, 2005, 2008), however, few systematize the conditions under which these effects work successfully.
 We find that the degree of social capital in the sanctioned country illuminates the issue, although it can lead to potentially contradictory results.

-Assuming sanctions are in place, we argue that social capital measured by the dimensions of trust, membership, and confidence in political institutions affects how sanctioned countries’ leaders react to sanctions.
-We develop how social capital can generate opposition effects and rally effects among the populace of sanctioned countries and show that they potentially influence whether sanctions succeed.
+Assuming sanctions are in place, we argue that social capital measured by the dimensions of trust, membership, and confidence in political institutions affects how the leaders of sanctioned countries react to sanctions.
+In this study we develop how social capital can generate opposition effects and rally effects among the populace of sanctioned countries and demonstrate that they potentially influence whether sanctions succeed.

-Opposition Effect
+Opposition effect

-Traditional explanations of economic sanctions focus on punishment, stating that the more painful the sanctions, the greater the chance the target state will face political disintegration.
-It implies that when sanctions negatively affect the standard of living in a target state, these social hardships provide the ruled in targeted states incentives to mobilize and pressure the government to comply with senders’ demands (Lektzian & Souva, 2007: 850).
-It is challenging that sanctions are always ‘smart,’ meaning that even targeted sanctions on specific groups within the targeted states can affect all domestic actors in the target.
-For example, on August 7th, 2018, the U.S.’ Trump administration completely restored U.N. sanctions against Iran.
+Traditional explanations of economic sanctions focus on punishment, stating that the more painful the sanctions, the greater is the possibility of the target state facing political disintegration.
+It implies that when sanctions negatively affect the standard of living in a target state, these social hardships provide the ruled populace in the targeted states the incentives to mobilize and pressurize the government to comply with the senders’ demands (Lektzian & Souva, 2007: 850).
+It is challenging that sanctions are always ‘smart’, which means that even targeted sanctions on specific groups within the targeted states can affect all domestic actors in the target.
+For example, on 7 August 2018, the Trump administration in the US completely restored UN sanctions against Iran.
 The sanctions against Iran date back to the time of the Iranian Revolution in 1979.
-The U.S. argues the sanctions against Iran are targeting the Iranian governments, not Iranian citizens.
+The US argues that the sanctions against Iran target the Iranian government, not Iranian citizens.

-Nevertheless, U.S. economic sanctions severely harm the everyday lives of Iranian citizens.
-After sanctions, it is not easy for Iranian citizens to obtain necessities due to the rising prices.
-Medicine is one of the typical necessities that Iranian citizens confront challenges to get.
-Although the U.S. sanctions do not directly restrict the medicine supply chain, medicine companies refuse to sell their product in Iran, taking into account their relationship with the United States.
-As a result, patients who have cancer, epilepsy, and hemophilia have difficulties in treatment.
-Even if Iran tries to produce substitutes domestically, it is difficult to obtain essential ingredients due to sanctions (news, 2014).
+Nevertheless, the US economic sanctions severely harm the everyday lives of Iranian citizens.
+The sanctions restricted the Iranian citizens’ access to daily necessities due to rising prices.
+Medicine was one of the typical necessities that Iranian citizens faced challenges to procure.
+Although the US sanctions do not directly restrict the medicine supply chain, medicine companies refuse to sell their product in Iran, taking into account their relationship with the United States.
+Consequently, patients who have cancer, epilepsy, and hemophilia have difficulties in treatment.
+Even if Iran tries to produce substitutes domestically, it is difficult to obtain essential ingredients due to sanctions (BBC news, 2014).

 From the perspective of the targeted state’s society, sanctions are a tariff, even if they are imposed for reasons unrelated to trade, such as in response to the development of weapons of mass destruction and it is reasonable to expect the targeted society will hold its leader accountable for policies that generate these sanctions.